 Decluttering isn’t a fancy term for organizing.
 It also entails letting things go.
 And for many, departing of any possession can be a significant mental challenge.

 But for the good of your mental health, you’ll need to cut ties with at least some of your belongings.
 It could be an old shirt with sentimental value from high school or a broken smartphone you stubbornly wish to keep because it cost you hundreds a few years ago.

 Throwing things away isn’t easy.
 But consider that holding on to old artifacts is stopping you from creating sentimental attachments to new ones.

 If you need help filtering trash from treasure, take a look at our spring cleaning guide.

 5. Organize the Dressers, Too

 Although you may not see the mess inside your dresser drawers and other storage containers, that doesn’t mean it’s not there.
-In this instance, the old adage “out of sight, out of mind” doesn’t apply.
+The adage “out of sight, out of mind” doesn’t apply in this instance.

 Organize your drawers as best you can.
 If your drawers don’t have compartments, a small strip of wood can keep things divided and neat.

 While you’re cleaning things up, this is also a great opportunity to dust the insides and refold any clothing that’s been sitting wrinkled at the bottom of the drawers.